openfun/marsha/docs/peertube-runner.md

 ### Dockerfile

-Local django-peertube-runner-connector source code should be mounted in the docker container.
+Local django-peertube-runner-connector source code should be copied in the docker container.

 Copy the django-peertube-runner-connector source code to the Marsha project directory, and remove the .git folder.